How can I get the permanent residence permit?

 • The requirements for a Niederlassungserlaubnis (permanent residence permit) and German citizenship are similar.
 In these cases, naturalization might be easier:

-• You have legally resided in Germany for 5 years or more, but have not paid pensions long enough.
+• You have legally resided in Germany for 5 years or more, but have not paid pensions long enough.21This can be the case, for example, with people with subsidiary protection who have been in Germany for 5 years but have not yet paid into the pension insurance for 5 years.

 • You speak German at C1 level (e.g., university/Abitur).22Naturalization may be possible after 3 years.